Azure/az-hop/docs/deploy/index.md

   # SLURM version to install.
 Currently supported: only 20.11.9 and 22.05.3.
   # Other versions can be installed by building from source (See build_rpms setting in the slurmserver role)
   slurm_version: 20.11.9
+  # SLURM multi-cluster and federation support (comment out to disable)
+  multi_cluster:
+    slurmdbd: 10.107.0.22 # IP address of the primary slurmdbd server to connect to

 # If using an existing Managed MariaDB instance for SLURM accounting and/or Guacamole, specify these values
 database: